 Current Challenges and Regional Trends

-When asked about the challenges currently facing the child welfare system, Economos noted cases are increasingly complex, and she is concerned with the number of foster home placements for each child along with an increase in trauma: “Kids who have been to 13 different schools or placed in upwards of 10 different families…that is unacceptable,” Economos emphasized, pointing to the distress caused by instability.
+When asked about the challenges currently facing the child welfare system, Economos noted the increasing complexity of child welfare cases, particularly multiple foster home placements for each child and the trauma of such instability: “Kids who have been to 13 different schools or placed in upwards of 10 different families…that is unacceptable,” Economos emphasized.

 Though the child welfare system operates across the state, rural areas of Colorado face distinct obstacles to child success.
 Economos highlighted transportation, access to resources, and availability of childcare as significant challenges: “…pulling those resources together is critical.”
 With large distances between court houses, families, and the few resources available to them, children are less likely to get the support they need to thrive.